tuq69550/lab2-kubernetes/README.md

 ### 07 – Verifying Nodes
 ![Verifying Nodes](screenshots/07-verifying-nodes.png)
-This screenshot confirms that the nodes are active and ready to schedule and run pods.
+This screenshot confirms that the nodes are active and ready to run pods.

 ---